1coderookie/BSB-LPB-LAN_EN/docs/chap10.md

 Byte 10...: Payload data (optional)
 Last two bytes: CRC checksum

-To now read out the telegram / commad ID aof a new parameter, all you need is to connect your Arduino to a Laptop/PC via USB while it is connected to your heating system and follow these steps (BSB only, LPB is similar, but telegram structure is a bit different):
+To now read out the telegram / command ID of a new parameter, all you need is to connect your Arduino to a Laptop/PC via USB while it is connected to your heating system and follow these steps (BSB only, LPB is similar, but telegram structure is a bit different):

 - Step 1: Start the Arduino IDE and turn on the serial monitor.